Liberty Media: 1991–1999

 On September 28, 1998, Liberty Media announced the formation of Liberty Interactive, a company which would take advantage of new technologies such as set-top boxes to develop interactive programming.
 The company would own 86% of TCI Music Inc. (NASDAQ symbol: TUNE/TUNEP).
-As of 1 January 1999, E!
-Entertainment President and CEO Lee Masters would become the new company's CEO, and Bruce Ravenel would be chief technology officer.
+In 1999, E! president and CEO Lee Masters became the company's CEO.

 On June 2, 1999, Liberty announced that it would acquire the Associated Group for $2.8 billion.

 On September 10, 1999, Liberty Media Group renamed TCI Music to Liberty Digital Inc. (NASDAQ symbol: LDIG), with the new company trading on NASDAQ's National Market tier, after Liberty Media traded most of its Internet content, interactive television assets, and rights to provide AT&T's cable systems with interactive services, in addition to cash and notes valued at $150 million, for TCI Music stock.
 Masters, who became Liberty Digital's CEO, told The Wall Street Journal that the new company had a value of $1 billion, $650 million of that from the interactive unit of Liberty Media, which had also used the name Liberty Digital.
 Liberty Digital lost $244 million with revenue of $66 million in 1999, thanks to investments in struggling Internet businesses homegrocer.com, drugstore.com, TiVo and iVillage.
-In August 2000, the company bought a 50% stake in the Game Show Network because of its interactive features.
+In August 2000, the company bought a 50% stake in the Sony Pictures-owned Game Show Network because of its interactive features.

-Another new company, Liberty Livewire, was formed from Todd-AO and two other companies by Liberty Media, which provided audio and video post-production services.
+Another new company, Liberty Livewire, was formed in 2000 to hold the companies recently acquired by Liberty Media: Todd-AO (cost $92.5 million), Soundelux (cost $70.3 million) and Four Media (cost $263 million), which all provided post-production services.
 David Beddow of TCI became CEO.